Macarious-GK/Jira/README.md

 - Best practice:
     - use a transition rule to set resolutions automatically
+    - > Never rename a statues like `To Do` will change to all Jire product

 ### Configure team-managed workflows
 - Team-managed projects support most of the same workflow configurations as company-managed projects.
 But, you can’t: